 As an illustration of how illiberal political systems inhibit science, Paul Nurse recently claimed that Hitler’s regime denounced relativity as ‘Jewish science’.
 In fact, the Nazis ended up ignoring the few careerist and racist physicists who supported the nonsense of ‘Aryan physics’ because they rightly recognised that Einstein’s colleagues had the more useful theories.
 A determination to present science as a calling that is ‘above’ politics and ideology goes hand in hand with the simplistic view of the fictitious ‘scientific method’ that many scientists hold, in which they simply test their theories to destruction against the unrelenting candour of experiment.
 Needless to say, that’s rarely how it really works.

 At a time when science is genuinely under threat from religiously, politically and ideologically motivated antagonists, in climate science, evolutionary theory and embryo and stem cell research, this wish to enlist history in the good fight is understandable.
 But the fact is, as Richard Westfall implies, by remaking history according to our own presentist convictions we actually risk sabotaging our aims.
 We can no longer see the present so clearly if we keep comparing it to a romanticised past.
 And one can hardly claim to be a champion of evidence-based reason while demonstrating such indifference to the evidence of history.

 The imagined version of ‘Enlightenment principles’ has no useful role in creating a present where reason and evidence are freed from dogma and superstition.
 Some version of that aim was shared by Galileo and Darwin, to be sure.
 But their times were not ours, and their battles were different.
-We should leave them alone and get on with what is needed now.Make a donation
+We should leave them alone and get on with what is needed now.Support Aeon: make a one-off donation